the-sarthak-jain/GearTrend-Ecommerce-Store/README.md

 - [FontAwesome](https://fontawesome.com/) for icons.
 - [EJS](https://www.npmjs.com/package/ejs) for templating.

+---
 ## Contact

-For any inquiries or support, please contact [Sarthak Jain](mail.sarthakjain@gmail.com).
+For any inquiries or support, please contact [Sarthak Jain](mailto:mail.sarthakjain@gmail.com).

+Thank you for checking out Gear Trend!
+If you have any questions or suggestions, feel free to reach out.